Interview Laura Cabiscol

 Zaiba Jabbar is an award-winning director, independent curator and founder of HERVISIONS (est. 2015).
 With over a decade of experience in the film and media sectors, her curatorial practice with HERVISIONS is an investigation into how people in the margins are using technology to create art outside of traditional contexts and making space for themselves in the digital environment.

-It was the frustrations that she experienced working in a white male-dominated industry, together with the art that she was discovering in solitude through social media, that led her to look into post-internet art and post-internet aesthetics, wanting to explore more femme focused moving image practices.
+It was the frustrations that she experienced working in a white male-dominated industry, together with the art that she was discovering in solitude through social media, that led her to look into post-internet art and post-internet aesthetics, wanting to explore more femme-focused moving image practices.
 That culminated in her founding HERVISIONS, a multidisciplinary platform that supports and promotes non-binary and female-identifying artists working in new media.

 She is particularly interested in the intersections of art, technology and culture.
 Very distant is now the promise of the internet as a genuinely democratic space.
 Still, Jabbar’s work looks into how people in the margins use the tools that they have access to create and imagine new possibilities.

-She’s been keeping busy during this lockdown period, working with Arebyte Gallery on a project titled The Art of no Likes, which, as many of the other things she does, is interdisciplinary and very experimental.
+She’s been keeping busy during this lockdown period, working with arebyte Gallery on a project titled The Art of no Likes, which, like many of the other things she does, is interdisciplinary and very experimental.
 It will be a year-long shapeshifting research project that tries to understand the economy of like and the standardisation of popularity that we have been conditioned to look at through social media platforms.

-The freedom to create spaces, narratives and imagined scenarios outside of our realities are an intrinsic part of the redefinition of our future.
+The freedom to create spaces, narratives and imagined scenarios outside of our realities is an intrinsic part of the redefinition of our future.
 Jabbar believes digital art is a promising tool for this, as it allows for independence and control over one’s expression, and it has the potential to go viral quickly.
-Therefore distribution and giving it the correct exposure plays a significant role in it and why the work of platforms like HERVISIONS is so important.
+Therefore distribution and giving it the correct exposure plays a significant role in it, and why the work of platforms like HERVISIONS is so important.

 A class that changed my life!
 It changed how I saw the world because it was very concept-driven, and it made me realise I was alienated in some ways and made me feel a bit different from others.
-It was there where I discovered animation, advertising, design, photography, and illustration as career-building mediums of artistic expression.
+It was there that I discovered animation, advertising, design, photography, and illustration as career-building mediums of artistic expression.
 I also loved the rotoscope cameras and experimenting with film.

 My earliest memory of “art” inspiration was the most profound because you wouldn’t call it art; it was a device, a “zoetrope”, I discovered on a school visit to London’s Museum of Moving Image.
 I found the mechanics utterly compelling and fascinating.
 From there, I was forever drawn to the magic of a still image morphing into a moving image.
 It’s magic and speaks to the inner child in me.
 My love of experimentation fuels the methodology of my practice as a facilitator, thinker and maker.